shahinali-dev/shahinali-dev/README.md

 - 👨‍💻 All of my projects are available at [https://mrshahin.netlify.app/](https://mrshahin.netlify.app/)

-- 💬 Ask me about **React,Js,Bootstrap,Tailwind,Node,Express,MongoDB**
+- 💬 Ask me about **React, Js, Bootstrap, Tailwind, Node,Express, MongoDB**

 - 📫 How to reach me **shahinalomshuvo94@gmail.com**